ufakz/udagram-project/README.md

 #### Setup
 1. Navigate to the `udagram-reverseproxy` folder.
-2. Install dependencies using `npm install`.
-3. Configure environment variables in a `.env` file.
-4. Run the reverse proxy server locally with `npm start`.
+2. The corresponding Dockerfile and nginx configuration are located there.

 #### Deployment
 Deploy the reverse proxy on AWS EKS:
 1. Set up an AWS EKS cluster.
-2. Deploy the reverse proxy server using Kubernetes manifests.
+2. Deploy the reverse proxy server using the Kubernetes manifests.

 ## Contributing
 We welcome contributions!
 Feel free to fork the repository, make your changes, and submit a pull request.